alan-platform/alan-platform.github.io/pages/about.md

 - Bug-free applications by design, so no unit testing required
 - An application language modeling: data, calculations and tranformations, numerical types, authorization, procedures and workflow
 - Development on Windows, Linux and MacOS supported by our tooling and extensions/plugins for multiple code editors
-- Generated GUI's that fully work and can customized by annotations on the application model.
+- Generated GUI's that give access to all fuctionality and can be easily customized by annotations on the application model.
 - Custom GUI's in Alan that enable you to make something very specific, without loosing the full error-checking capabilities of Alan
 - All GUI's support authentication, internationalization, live data and independent platform updates
 - Our system interface language enables you to describe a system interface in one integrated whole and map it safely to an application model, two-way